Ocean cruising in the Western Mediterranean and Atlantic Isles

-Best cruising experiences in the Western Mediterranean
+Western Mediterranean cruises: Best cruising experiences in the Western Mediterranean

 Explore the world’s best cultural attractions

 The Western Mediterranean boasts the greatest concentration of art, architecture and archaeological ruins in the world.
-In Spain’s Barcelona, you will find Antoni Gaudí's otherworldly designs, including fantastical Gothic-style cathedral, Sagrada Familia, one of the city’s biggest attractions.
+In Spain’s Barcelona, you will find Antoni Gaudí's otherworldly designs, including the fantastical Gothic-style cathedral, Sagrada Familia, one of the city’s biggest attractions.
 Meanwhile, Italy’s capital, Rome, is home to countless must-see cultural sites, including St Peter’s Basilica, the Colosseum and the Vatican Museums.
 Outside of Rome, Italy is peppered with ancient sites, arguably the most famous of which is Pompeii, the thriving Roman city frozen in time that can be reached from the southern port city of Naples.
-In Naples is where you will find the country’s most prestigious archaeological museum.
+Naples is where you will find the country’s most prestigious archaeological museum.
 For more Roman ruins, Sardinia’s Cagliari has several, including a Roman amphitheatre that dates back to the second century AD.

 Marvel at masterpieces

-Art-lovers can rejoice on a Western Mediterranean cruise.
+Art-lovers can rejoice on a Western Mediterranean cruise holiday.
 The Renaissance city of Florence is overflowing with works of fine art, many of which are housed at the Uffizi Gallery, featuring works by the likes of Botticelli, Caravaggio and Titian, as well as the Accademia, where you’ll find Michelangelo’s famous ‘David’ sculpture.
 Spain is another Western Mediterranean country filled with world-class art, not just in Barcelona, but also in places such as Málaga, home to the Pompidou Centre and the Museo Picasso.
 Meanwhile, in France, the Matisse Museum in Nice is another must-visit, showcasing works from various stages of Matisse’s career.

 Sample the local cuisine

 Home to gastronomic countries France, Italy and Spain, the Western Med is a foodie’s haven.
 The flavours are as diverse as they are mouth-watering, encompassing a mix of many different cultures and gastronomic styles.
 Spain is home to many delicious regional cuisines, including Basque, Andalusian, Catalan, and Valencian.
 Lovers of tapas should cruise to Seville, where it is a mainstay of the Andalusian fare synonymous with the city.
-Arguable Spain’s most famous dish, paella, is a staple of Valencian cooking.
+Arguably Spain’s most famous dish, paella, is a staple of Valencian cooking.
 If it’s gourmet cuisine you’re after, then look no further than Northern Spain’s Basque region, which has the most Michelin-starred restaurants per capita of anywhere in the world.
 Of course, when it comes to Michelin Stars, you cannot compete with France.
 The cuisine of Provence is all about fresh herbs, succulent seafood and crisp wines, with classic dishes such as bouillabaisse – hailed from Marseille – ratatouille and socca, both of which originate from Nice.
 Meanwhile, Mediterranean cuisine in Italy tends to include many of the country’s coastal regions including Sicily, Campania, and Liguria, favouring ingredients such as olive oil, pasta, tomato sauces and seafood.

 Discover amazing landscapes